xsuchy/ada-zangemann-cz/docbook/README.md

 </its:locNoteRule>
 ```
 - The `az:dropcapscribuscharstyle="Capital Yellow 2"` property is used to define a dropcap style that is expected in Scribus to create a dropcap.
+- Itstool [built-in docbook5 rules](https://github.com/itstool/itstool/blob/master/its/docbook5.its) sets fileref as an external resource, making it impossible to translate.
+Itstool has the `-n` flag to not use built-in rules, and the `-i` flag to import a cusom set of rules.
+Moving the rules to a custom its file to import with `-i` should be possible, but did not work correctly as the presedence of the withinText rule for imagedata is not handled.
+The default rules set it to yes, while it should be no. Inside of the docbook file the generic rule of yes can be override using a specific no rule, but this does not work with the external file.
+If all rules are moved to an external file it should work just fine.

 #### Ideas for consideration